dookerdo/PAWR/README.md

 ##### Why did you fork?

-I decided to fork [three18ti's repository](https://github.com/three18ti/Reddit.pm) instead of continuing to submit commits due to his relative inactivity and a growing desire to implement things as I saw fit without stepping on someone's shoes.
+I decided to fork [three18ti's repository](https://github.com/three18ti/Reddit.pm) instead of continuing to submit commits due to Reddit.pm's relative development inactivity and a growing desire to implement things as I saw fit without stepping on someone's shoes.
 This way, I'm free to implement what I want, when I want, and how I want to!